My friend Pam prides herself on being patient with her children, and doesn’t believe in yelling as a parenting technique.

 It’s important to be gentle with yourself if you’ve experienced these explosions.
 Taking the time to accept and understand what is happening can open you up to examining your life, and what might be shaking it up in a way that doesn’t feel right.
 Give yourself permission to take care of yourself, and you just might be able to care for others more lovingly.

-The journey from perimenopause through menopause to postmenopause is a time of great opportunity.
+I’ve found that the journey from perimenopause through menopause to postmenopause is a time of great opportunity for many women.
 This transition is the perfect chance to rediscover who you are – and who you want to be.
 Your physical, emotional and spiritual attributes are all intertwined on this journey, so you may find old issues resurfacing as you grapple with these big questions.
 Your touchiness might just be a hint that something needs to be understood and dealt with once and for all.

 What Can I Do After I’ve Lost it on Someone?